thomasglenngit/portfolio/README.md

 * _Enjoy_
 * _Offer feedback_

-_{This file requires no additional server, app, code or database to run.
-'Just simple .html and .css}_
+_This file requires no additional server, app, code or database to run.
+'Just simple .html and .css_

 ## Known Bugs

-_{This being only my second project using Bootstrap, there are a few entries in my .css stylesheet which do not reflect in the published version of the landing page.
+_This being only my second project using Bootstrap, there are a few entries in my .css stylesheet which do not reflect in the published version of the landing page.
 I have left them in to show what I was "attempting" to do, without "//" commenting out those particular codes.
-Obviously, I would like to be more familiar with Bootstrap and anticipate using it more in the future.}_
+Obviously, I would like to be more familiar with Bootstrap and anticipate using it more in the future._

 ## Support and contact details

-_{If you have any issues, please don't hesitate to contact me:
+_If you have any issues, please don't hesitate to contact me:

-Thomas Glenn: glenaissance@yahoo.com; 415-216-3317}_
+Thomas Glenn: glenaissance@yahoo.com; 415-216-3317_

 ## Technologies Used

-_{.html, .css, Bootstrap}_
+_.html, .css, Bootstrap_

 ### License

-*{This file is licensed under the MIT license.}*
+*This file is licensed under the MIT license.*

 Copyright (c) 2020 **_Thomas Glenn_**